 - Always keep the firearm pointed in a safe direction. - Engage the safety mechanism by moving the safety arm fully rearward to the "SAFE" position. - 3.
 Open the action by raising the bolt handle. - 4.
-Pull the bolt fully rearward. - 5.
-Look into the ejection port, visually check the chamber and magazine to make sure the firearm is completely unloaded.
-If the firearm is not unloaded, See page 14, "To Unload Firearm." - Remove the action from the stock.
-See "To Disassemble the Firearm for Cleaning," on page 18. - Loosen the 3/8" retaining nut by turning it counterclockwise.
-Do not remove.
-See Picture 19.
+Pull the bolt fully rearward. - Look into the ejection port, visually check the chamber and magazine to make sure the firearm is completely unloaded.
+If the firearm is not unloaded, See page 13, "To Unload the Firearm." - Remove the action from the stock.
+See "To Disassemble and Clean the Firearm," on page 16.

-8. Insert a 3/32" hex key wrench into the trigger adjustment hole.
-See Picture 20.
+Loosen the 3/8" retaining nut by turning it counterclockwise.
+Do not

-9. To increase trigger pull weight, turn the hex key clockwise.
+- remove the nut.
+See Picture 15. - 8.
+Insert a 3/32" hex key wrench into the trigger adjustment hole. - To increase the trigger pull weight, turn the hex key clockwise.
+See Picture 15.